 The Convention for the Protection of Human Rights and Dignity of the Human Being with regard to the Application of Biology and Medicine: Convention on Human Rights and Biomedicine (ETS No 164) was opened for signature on 4 April 1997 in Oviedo (Spain).

-In 2017, we will celebrate the 20 anniversary of the Oviedo Convention.
 On this occasion an international conference will be held on 24-25 October 2017, in Strasbourg, under the auspices of the Czech Chairmanship of the Committee of Ministers.

 This Convention is the only international legally binding instrument on the protection of human rights in the biomedical field.

 It draws on the principles established by the European Convention on Human Rights, in the field of biology and medicine.

 It is a framework Convention aiming at protecting dignity and identity of all human beings and guarantee everyone, without discrimination, respect for their integrity and other rights and fundamental freedoms with regard to the application of biology and medicine.